-Nationalism in the U.S. is a push and pull struggle between civic nationalism, or governance according to the rule of law, and racial nationalism, or blood rule.
+Our national ideology is a push and pull struggle between civic nationalism, or governance according to the rule of law, and racial nationalism, or blood rule.
 The commitment to civic nationalism in the U.S. has always been in question but has nonetheless been the basis of the progress toward fuller inclusion that’s been made by movements for social and economic justice and equal rights.
-But civic nationalism in the U.S. is grafted onto root stock grounded in slavery, genocide, and male supremacy, making reverting to that root stock a constant danger.
+But civic nationalism in the U.S. is grafted onto root stock made of slavery, genocide, and male supremacy.
+Reverting to the root stock is a constant danger.

 With a less seasoned and tested version of that analysis in mind, I become a key volunteer of a group called the Coalition for Human Dignity that was building opposition to vigilante white supremacy and white nationalism, and the Christian Right.
 By 1990, I was the Coalition’s first paid staff person.

 The years I worked with that group became a launching pad for a life dedicated to anti-authoritarian activism.
 That vocation has taken me around the world to work with people studying right wing ideologies and movements and building pro democracy resistance.
 This journal is a platform for the dialogue I’ve been having with myself and others over those years of work.
 It’s also a forum for discussion and peer education.
-I call it We Fight the Right because you are a vital part of the struggle.
+I call it the Anti-Authoritarian Playbook, and invite you to join me as I learn more about the struggle ahead.

 In this space, I’ll do most of the talking, but I’m also listening and learning.
 Occasionally I’ll load videos and even extend an exclusive invitation to political briefings.